wmkimDev/IRef/README.md

 several edge cases can lead to validation failures, including:

 - The object does not implement the required interface.
-- The gameObject does not have any component that implement the required interface.
+- The game object does not have any component that implement the required interface.
-- The gameObject has more than one component that implement the required interface.
+- The game object has more than one component that implement the required interface.

 ## Contributing